How to Prepare for Medical School Entrance Exams in Bulgaria

 NaCl → Na+ + Cl–

 Electrolytes break up into cations (positively charged ions) and anions (negatively charged ions).
-Strong electrolytes ionise completely (100%), while weak electrolytes ionise only partially (usually in order of 1–10%).
+Strong electrolytes ionise completely (100%), while weak electrolytes ionise only partially (usually in the order of 1–10%).

 Strong electrolyte: NaOH → Na+ + OH–